ISISComputingGroup/lewis-ess/docs/developer_guide/writing_devices.rst

 into Lewis' master branch and become a part of the distribution.

-If a second interface is added to a device, either using a different adapter or the same adapter but with different commands, the interface definitions should be moved out of the ``__init__.py`` file.
+If a second interface is added to a device, either using a different interface type or the same but with different commands, the interface definitions should be moved out of the ``__init__.py`` file.
 Lewis will continue to work if the interfaces are moved to a sub-folder of the device called ``interfaces``.
 This needs to have its own